cultuurnet/uitpas-beheer-silex/docs/development-process/configuration.md

   janedoe:
     - ROLE_HELP_EDIT
 ```
+ In the example, `johndoe`and `janedoe` are uitid usernames.

  The following roles are available:

 - ROLE_HELP_EDIT: edit the help text